Exclusive: Green Plains to shut down two Iowa ethanol plants - sources

-NEW YORK/CHICAGO (Reuters) - Major U.S. ethanol producer Green Plains Inc (GPRE.O) is shutting down two ethanol plants in Iowa and cutting output at another in Minnesota due to low profit margins, three industry sources told Reuters.
+NEW YORK/CHICAGO (Reuters) - Major U.S. ethanol producer Green Plains Inc is shutting down two ethanol plants in Iowa and cutting output at another in Minnesota due to low profit margins, three industry sources told Reuters.

 The production cuts come after the Trump administration’s escalating trade disputes cut off U.S. access to ethanol markets in China, contributing to a domestic supply glut that has pushed biofuel prices to near their lowest in over a decade.